Potter Heigham railway station

 Potter Heigham railway station was a railway station in Norfolk.
 It was on the line between Melton Constable and Great Yarmouth.
 It closed in 1959.

-In 2012 still in situ is the platform wall, some of the stations buildings and an old signal being used by Richardson's dry dock.
+In 2015, the platform wall, some of the stations buildings and an old signal being used by Richardson's dry dock were still in situ.
 You can trace the old line a good few miles to Stalham.